 When was the last time you changed an unexpected setback into new prosperity?
-Victor Vonico Johnson of 555 Equity LLC shares some of his experiences in an article from Canvas Rebel.
+Victor Vonico Johnson of 555 Equity LLC shares what it takes to succeed in an article from Canvas Rebel.
 Highlights are shared below.

 Setbacks as Opportunities